 For example, a portfolio with easily accessible cash investments may be more suitable if you need the money in three months, while someone who doesn’t need the money for three years can consider a wider array of investment options.

-If you have a short time horizon, consider these three pieces of short-term investment advice:
+If you have a short time horizon, consider these three pieces of short-term investment information:

 1. Determine your level of risk

 Given such an abbreviated time period, it’s prudent to reduce the level of risk in an investment plan or portfolio.
-A business or market cycle usually lasts more than three years¹, so there typically isn’t enough time to recover from a loss that may occur if choosing higher risk assets such as stocks.
+There typically isn’t enough time to recover from a loss that may occur if choosing higher risk assets such as stocks.

-To illustrate, the stock market correction that occurred during the "dot.com" crash resulted in the S&P 500 dropping over 35% from 2000-2002 and didn't fully rebound until 2006.
+To illustrate, the stock market correction that occurred during the "dot.com" crash resulted in the S&P 500 Index dropping over 35% from 2000-2002 and it didn't fully rebound until 2006.

-The short-term investment tip here is that, with a maximum of three years to invest, you should not invest in volatile assets.
+The short-term investment tip here is that, with a maximum of three years to invest, you should typically avoid investing in volatile assets.

 2. Consider short-term instruments

-Cash is a desirable asset for managing risk and liquidity and is certainly appropriate for very short horizons.
+Cash is a desirable asset for managing risk and liquidity and can be appropriate for very short horizons.
 Within the fixed-income universe, securities with less than three years to maturity, such as short-term bond funds, may be a good consideration.

 3. Synchronize goal timing with your assets

-If your specific time horizon is known (for example, three months, 12 months or three years), invest in products that generally match your investment timeline.
+If your specific time horizon is known (for example, three months, 12 months or three years), contemplate investing in products that generally match your investment timeline.
 Consider these examples: